CFSS-WRO/Hero-Pong/README.md

 ```

 1. Pyrealsense: Used to send data and information of the objects sensed by the camera to the Jetson Nano
-2.	cv2: Allows the image captured by the camera to be transferred to data in the python code.
+2.	cv2: Allows the image captured by the camera to be transferred to data in the Python code.
-3. NvidiaRacecar from realsense_depth_Copy1copy: It gives information, data and a determining standard for the realsense D435i camera to give essential information for the direction determination of the servo and the movement of the motor.
+4. NvidiaRacecar from realsense_depth_Copy1copy: It gives information, data and a determining standard for the realsense D435i camera to give essential information for the direction determination of the servo and the movement of the motor.
 ### Servo configuration: